mojzu/sso/docs/manual/04_changelog.md

 **Changed**

-- Renamed project `mz_auth`, ark was taken by various products and crates.
+- Renamed project `sso`, ark was taken by various products and crates.
 - Code consistency improvements.
 - Renamed audit `path` to `type` string.
 - Replaced `serde_urlencoded` with `serde_qs` for more advanced query string support.